Local Offer Q&A

 - How are parents involved at Phoenix Nursery?
 How can I be involved?

-We value parents/carers involved with the playgroup.
-At Phoenix Nursery we have a suggestion box for parents, a parental comments book, our planning is in the main corridor for you to see and write any suggestions for future planning on too.
-When relevant we invite parents in to spend some time with the children and teach them about their own professions.
+We value parents/carers, we have a suggestion box for parents, a parental comments book and when relevant we invite parents in to spend some time with the children and teach them about their own professions.
 We speak daily with all parents and have formed close relationships with them all.

 You are involved in identifying needs, information sharing identifying targets and next steps to focus on at home and in the setting and reviewing progress towards these targets.
 Your permission will be sought before involving outside agencies and you will be invited in to the setting to regularly discuss your child’s progress.